ThummeTo/FMIImport.jl/docs/src/library.md

 ```

 ## Self-developed functions
-These new functions, that are useful, but not part of the FMI-spec (example: `fmi2Load`, `fmi2SampleDirectionalDerivative`)
+These new functions, that are useful, but not part of the FMI-spec. (example: `fmi2Load`, `fmi2SampleDirectionalDerivative`)

 ### Opening and closing FMUs
 ```@docs